745 Shares in Deere & Company (NYSE:DE) Purchased by WealthStone Inc.

 DE opened at $337.88 on Tuesday.
 The company has a market capitalization of $105.40 billion, a price-to-earnings ratio of 23.29, a P/E/G ratio of 0.95 and a beta of 1.04.
 Deere & Company has a 1-year low of $148.19 and a 1-year high of $400.34.
 The stock has a 50 day moving average price of $365.71.
 The company has a current ratio of 2.29, a quick ratio of 2.05 and a debt-to-equity ratio of 2.21.

-The business also recently announced a quarterly dividend, which will be paid on Monday, August 9th.
-Investors of record on Wednesday, June 30th will be given a dividend of $0.90 per share.
-The ex-dividend date is Tuesday, June 29th.
+The company also recently declared a quarterly dividend, which will be paid on Monday, August 9th.
+Shareholders of record on Wednesday, June 30th will be given a $0.90 dividend.
+The ex-dividend date of this dividend is Tuesday, June 29th.
 This represents a $3.60 dividend on an annualized basis and a dividend yield of 1.07%.
-Deere & Company’s dividend payout ratio is 41.43%.
+Deere & Company’s payout ratio is currently 41.43%.

 In related news, CEO John C. May II sold 39,336 shares of the company’s stock in a transaction on Wednesday, June 2nd.
 The shares were sold at an average price of $359.07, for a total transaction of $14,124,377.52.
 Following the completion of the transaction, the chief executive officer now owns 78,949 shares in the company, valued at $28,348,217.43.
 The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
 Also, Director Tami A. Erwin bought 275 shares of the company’s stock in a transaction that occurred on Wednesday, June 2nd.
 The shares were bought at an average price of $359.61 per share, with a total value of $98,892.75.
 The disclosure for this purchase can be found here.
-0.31% of the stock is currently owned by corporate insiders.
+Corporate insiders own 0.31% of the company’s stock.

 Several brokerages have issued reports on DE.
-Oppenheimer lifted their target price on shares of Deere & Company from $331.00 to $380.00 and gave the stock an “outperform” rating in a report on Monday, February 22nd.
+Credit Suisse Group lifted their target price on shares of Deere & Company from $403.00 to $427.00 and gave the stock an “outperform” rating in a report on Monday, May 24th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell boosted their price objective on shares of Deere & Company from $400.00 to $415.00 and gave the company a “buy” rating in a report on Friday, May 14th.
+Oppenheimer boosted their price objective on shares of Deere & Company from $331.00 to $380.00 and gave the company an “outperform” rating in a report on Monday, February 22nd.
 Wolfe Research started coverage on shares of Deere & Company in a report on Monday, April 19th.
 They set an “outperform” rating and a $425.00 price objective for the company.
-Evercore ISI boosted their price objective on shares of Deere & Company from $389.00 to $455.00 in a report on Wednesday, May 12th.
-Argus boosted their price objective on shares of Deere & Company from $280.00 to $380.00 and gave the company a “buy” rating in a report on Tuesday, February 23rd.
-Finally, Citigroup boosted their price objective on shares of Deere & Company from $400.00 to $415.00 and gave the company a “buy” rating in a report on Friday, May 14th.
+Finally, Stifel Nicolaus boosted their price objective on shares of Deere & Company from $405.00 to $430.00 and gave the company a “buy” rating in a report on Monday, May 24th.
 Five analysts have rated the stock with a hold rating, fifteen have assigned a buy rating and one has issued a strong buy rating to the company.
 The company currently has an average rating of “Buy” and a consensus target price of $352.22.

 Deere & Company Profile